Mrgriff2020/qb-scrunchy/README.md

     description = 'Use this to tie your hair up.'
 },
 ```
-- Savfe and restart your server
+- Save and restart your server